JosephFerano/fp-rendering-engine/README.md

 The goal of this project is to learn about the intersection of 3 different topics; graphics, web, and functional programming.
 The FP acronym refers to both the fact that it's a **F**irst **P**erson camera, as well as being implemented using **F**unctional **P**rogramming.
-It uses Elm with WebGL to create a basic 3D first-person scene implementing several lower level graphics techniques including matrix transformations to model parent/child local transforms, texture mapping, and basic lighting with shaders.
-Consider it the humble beginnings of a functional 3D graphics engine.
-The last major work done on this was in 2019, however, it was just thrown into a git repo without much consideration, along with other another small graphics project.
-I felt it deserved a little bit more TLC than that.
+It uses Elm with WebGL to create a 3D first-person scene implementing several lower level graphics techniques including matrix transformations to model parent/child local transforms, texture mapping, and basic lighting with shaders.

+This is a prototype quality level project worked on for a few weeks in 2019.
+However, it was just thrown into a git repo without much consideration, along with other another small graphics project.
+I felt it deserved a little bit more TLC, so I decided to spruce it up a little bit.
 Here's the original [project](https://github.com/JosephFerano/elm-graphics).

 ## Showcase